- Search The Registry

 On this date in 1925, Gus Savage, a Black politician, was born.

 Born in Detroit, Augustus Savage attended public schools in Chicago and served in the U.S. Army until 1946 after graduation.
 He earned a B.A. degree in philosophy from Roosevelt University in 1951.
-While attending Chicago-Kent College of Law (1952-1953), he began his career as a journalist.
+He began his journalism career while attending Chicago-Kent College of Law (1952-1953).
 Politically, Savage started in the 1940s as a full-time member of the Progressive Party of former Vice President Henry A. Wallace.
 He also promoted programs for Paul Robeson, Dr. Martin Luther King, Jr., and Hon.
 Elijah Muhammad.

 In 1986, he successfully sponsored an amendment to the National Defense Authorization Act of 1987.
 This set aside a possible $25 billion for minority-owned and controlled businesses, institutions, and Historically Black Colleges and Universities.